mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ### A few Git rules

 * Don't squash a commit after you've pushed it (especially after I've reviewed it).
-  * This makes it hard to track edits during the review
+  * Squashing makes it hard to track edits during the review
 * If you need new changes from the main branch, **[rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)** the changes, never *merge*.
   * Merging clutters the pull request and makes it hard to review.